kunj1302/wheeled_humanoid_robot/README.md

 2. Click `Add` and select the **RobotModel** plugin.
 3. Subscribe to the `/robot_description` topic:
    - This loads the robot's URDF model for visualization.
-4. Adjust the **Alpha** setting in the RobotModel plugin if the model appears faint.

 #### Steps to View Transform Frames (TF) in RViz:
 1. Add the **TF** plugin in the Display Panel.